Rehoboam: Historicity

 Extrabiblical evidence for a stable monarchy in Judah during Rehoboam’s reign is scarce, with minimal interest from Shoshenq I and little indication of significant political or economic activity in the region.
-The similar names of Jeroboam and Rehoboam, along with historical inconsistencies and narrative elements, suggest that their biblical portrayal may be a constructed retrojection.
+The similar names of Jeroboam and Rehoboam, along with historical inconsistencies and narrative elements, suggest, according to Christian Frevel, that their biblical portrayal may be a constructed retrojection.

 Rabbinic literature

 It was difficult to maintain the Messianic claims of the house of David due to that Rehoboam, the son of King Solomon, was born of an Ammonite woman (I Kings, xiv.
 21–31); but it was adduced as an illustration of divine Providence which selected the "two doves," Ruth, the Moabite, and Naamah, the Ammonitess, for honourable distinction (B. Ḳ. 38b).
 Naamah was one of Solomon's wives and mother of Rehoboam (I Kings xiv.
 21, 31; II Chron. xii.
 13).
 In the second Greek account (I Kings xii.
 24), Naamah is said to have been the daughter of Hanun (Ἄνα), son of Nahash, a king of Ammon (II Sam. x.
 1–4).
 Naamah is praised, in B. Ḳ. 38b, for her righteousness, on account of which Moses had previously been warned by God not to make war upon the Ammonites (comp.
 Deut. ii.
 19), as Naamah was to descend from them.

 Rehoboam was the son of an Ammonite woman; and when David praised God because it was permissible to marry Ammonites and Moabites, he held the child upon his knees, giving thanks for himself as well as for Rehoboam, since this permission was of advantage to them both (Yeb.
 77a).
 Rehoboam was stricken with a running sore as a punishment for the curse which David had invoked upon Joab (II Sam. iii.
 29) when he prayed that Joab's house might forever be afflicted with leprosy and running sores (Sanh.
 48b).

 All the treasures which Israel had brought from Egypt were kept until the Egyptian king Shishak (I Kings xiv.
 25, 26) took them from Rehoboam (Pes.
 119a).